quadsurf/react-curriculum/01-introduction-to-react.md

 </div>
 ```

-If needed, update what you wrote earlier about how React works to take into account what's happening here.
+Now update your notes with what you just learned.

 ## One-way data binding